 While Central Oregon recorded the highest population growth of any region in Oregon during 2000-2010 (30.5 percent), its growth was primarily concentrated in Deschutes County.

 At 3.7 percent, Eastern Oregon had the slowest population growth of any region in the state during the 2000s.
-The fastest-growing county in this region was Hood River County; the combination of an increasing number of residents commuting to Portland, retirement migration, a growing agricultural employment base, and amenity-based migration in the Columbia River Gorge led to an increase of almost 2,000 county residents during the decade.
+The fastest-growing county in this region was Hood River County; the combination of an increasing number of residents commuting to Portland, retirement migration, a growing agricultural employment base, and amenity-based migration in the Columbia River Gorge led to an increase of almost 2,000 county Try to park the time in the

 Gains in Umatilla (7.6 percent), Lake (6.4 percent), and Wasco (6.0 percent) counties represent the next biggest relative gains in population for the region.
 Of the 15 counties in this region, more than half (8) experienced a population decline during the decade.
 Many of these counties are not only losing population through net out-migration, but they are also losing population because of natural decrease (deaths exceeding births).